xiphux/svimg/README.md

 <Image src="images/avatar.jpg" width="150" alt="Avatar" class="blue-border" />
 ```

 The `Image` component will render a blurred placeholder, a srcset with multiple resolutions, a sizes attribute, and a source of type `image/webp` with webp images.
-It'll use the original `src` for legacy browsers that don't support srcset.

 ### Configuration